-Relive those blissful last days of term at Draughts, the arch-based home of retro tabletop gaming.
+Relive those blissful last days of term at Draughts, the home of retro tabletop gaming.
 Set your brightly coloured hippo avatar to work on those crazy spinning marbles and the beast with the fullest belly wins (in case you needed reminding of the rules).
-If this makes you weirdly peckish, there’s a tasty array of salads and charcuterie, plus a fridge full of craft beers.
+If this makes you weirdly peckish, there’s a tasty array of grub, plus a fridge full of craft beers.
 And for when it all kicks off later, there’s always Buckaroo…

 The adult breakfast bowl can be a bland affair: muesli is dry, granola is lame and porridge is for peasants.
 So relive the colourful brekkies of your childhood with one of Cereal Killer’s fun flavoursome fusion ‘cocktails’.
 Our top tip is the ‘Unicorn Poop’ (£5.50): glittering fruity cereal with marshmallows and blue bubblegum milk.
 It tastes just as magical as it sounds.

 Ace craft beer types Brewdog have recently opened what they describe as an American dive bar in the basement of their Shoreditch bar.
 It’s called Two-Bit and is packed with retro arcade games and pinball machines, including one themed around the lives of Metallica’s thrash-metallers (we know).
 Get in line for a bash at ‘Space Invaders’.

 Rabble’s health-conscious premise is brilliant: solo exercise is boring, so why not play games instead?
-Participants charge around London green spaces like Hyde Park and Clapham Common playing ultimate frisbee (and other knockabout classics like dodgeball), unwittingly running a few miles while they’re at it.
-Plus, they make friends, and attend social events ranging from laser tag to fancy-dress parties.
+Participants charge around London green spaces like Hyde Park playing ultimate frisbee (and other knockabout classics like dodgeball), unwittingly running a few miles while they’re at it.
+Plus, they make friends and attend social events ranging from laser tag to fancy dress parties.
+Tickets cost £10.

 If your folks were twee enough to bake biscuits, then as a nipper, you no doubt strapped on a pinny and ‘helped’.
 Meaning you trod dough into the carpet and licked the spoon.
-The adorable Biscuiteers have a more civilised proposition: a monthly biscuit-icing masterclass decorating pre-baked treats over a glass of prosecco.
+The adorable Biscuiteers have a more civilised proposition: biscuit-icing masterclasses decorating pre-baked treats over a glass of prosecco.

 Did you enjoy an idyllic, Enid Blyton-esque childhood shimmying up stout, ancient yews?
-Or, like me, spend your summers dangling from grimy suburban poplars?
+Or spend your summers dangling from grimy suburban poplars?
 Either way, climbing trees is badass.
-The Great Big Tree Climbing Co will lead you and nine others (per session) into the canopy of a whopping great oak at Ally Pally, and supervise braver souls on a ‘branch walk’.
+The Great Big Tree Climbing Co will lead you and into the canopy of a whopping great oak and supervise braver souls on a ‘branch walk’.
 Ropes provided (phew!).
 There are lots of locations to choose including the Ally Pally climb, which returns on August 4 next year.